 As a concert soloist, she has been featured in Carissimi’s Jepthe, Handel’s Messiah, Haydn’s Kleine Orgelmesse & Schöpfungmesse, Steve Reich’s Tehillim, the requiems of Brahms and Fauré, and in numerous works by J.S.
 Bach, including his solo cantata No. 51, Jauchzet Gott in allen Landen.
 As a prolific ensemble singer, Kellie has performed with the University of Maryland Chamber Singers on the Kennedy Center stage and on international tours to France and South Korea and as an original member of the Saint Ambrose Schola Cantorum.
 An enthusiastic performer of new works, Kellie recently premiered the soprano solo in John Gibson’s In Flight for choir, soloists, and electronics with NOTUS: Contemporary Vocal Ensemble, which was recently released on the album Of Radiance & Refraction under the Innova Recordings label.

-Kellie is a 2017-2018 Winner of The American Prize in Opera and a 2016 Georgia District Winner of the Metropolitan National Council Auditions.
+Kellie is a 2018 Winner of The American Prize in Opera and a 2016 Georgia District Winner of the Metropolitan National Council Auditions.
 She received her Bachelor of Music from the University of Maryland and her Master of Music from Indiana University, where she studied with Carol Vaness.
 Previous mentors include Delores Ziegler and Edward Maclary at the University of Maryland and Elizabeth Nohe Colson of Atlanta.
+She is currently based in Des Moines, Iowa, where she serves on the voice faculty at Simpson College and maintains a private teaching studio.